 Whether depression is experienced on its own or as a co-occurring disorder alongside alcohol addiction, the symptoms are the same.
 Each person will experience depression differently.
 However, there are several symptoms that many people with depression will experience.

 - loss of interest in activities that are usually enjoyed

 A person’s symptoms of depression can range from mild to debilitating.
 Some people may be able to continue going about their daily lives while dealing with depression.
 Other individuals may be unable to function due to depressive symptoms.

 Alcohol use disorders and depression are conditions that commonly co-occur.
 This means that a person will experience both conditions at once.
-One reason for this is the fact that many factors that contribute to the development of depression also contribute to alcohol abuse and addiction.
-For example, having a childhood history of trauma or abuse increases the risk of both alcohol addiction and depression.
+One reason for this is the fact that many factors that contribute to the development of depression also contribute to alcohol use and addiction.
+For example, having a childhood history of trauma or use increases the risk of both alcohol addiction and depression.

-Unfortunately, while alcohol may provide temporary relief, abuse of this substance will only worsen symptoms of depression in the long run.
+Unfortunately, while alcohol may provide temporary relief, use of this substance will only worsen symptoms of depression in the long run.
 As a central nervous system depressant, alcohol can exacerbate depressive symptoms and interfere with treatment for depression.
-Continued alcohol abuse only aggravates these effects and continues the cycle of depression and abuse.
+Continued alcohol use only aggravates these effects and continues the cycle of depression and use.

-Additionally, alcohol abuse and addiction may cause depression in some individuals.
-Long-term alcohol abuse can rewire the brain and affect a person’s moods and ability to cope with daily situations.
+Additionally, alcohol use and addiction may cause depression in some individuals.
+Long-term alcohol use can rewire the brain and affect a person’s moods and ability to cope with daily situations.
 It can also cause chemical imbalances in the brain that can result in depressive symptoms.

 Co-occurring depression and alcohol use disorders can make treatment more complicated.
 The most effective form of treatment for these conditions is a dual diagnosis program that addresses both disorders.